canonical/ubuntu-security-documentation/docs/security-features/privilege-restriction/cgroups.rst

 Core Concepts of Cgroups
 ------------------------

-Cgroups operate on a few key principles:
+Cgroups operate on a couple key principles:

 Hierarchy
 ^^^^^^^^^